StevenHo1394/AI_horse_prediction_2/README.md

       So, we should bet on horses with expected finish positions = 1/2/3 on Win/Place/Quinella/Quinella Place/Trio; and bet on "first four" or "Quartet" for horses with expected finish positions = 1/2/3/4.

 Future planning: This is an ongoing project and the model and/or dataset will be updated from time to time.
+One possible way is to use reinforcement learning to bet on the results generated from the predictions and find out the bets that maximize the profits.

 Disclaimer:
 This model is regarded as an ongoing project of the author's interest and as a demonstration of deep learning usage.
 The author will not be responsible for any loss of investment that is caused directly/indirectly by this project.